L9Tigrotto/The-Wonder-Years/README.md

 1. **Create a New World** - The Wonder Years shines brightest on untouched terrain
 2. **Start Playing** - Seriously, just play Minecraft like you always have
 3. **Notice the Differences** - They'll reveal themselves naturally
-4. **Open the Guide** - When you see something new and want to learn more
+4. **Check Your Quests** - Open your quest book to see gentle guidance on new features
 5. **Share the Wonder** - This experience is meant to be shared

 ## 💬 Community & Support